karunmehta-aigp/ai-pm-delivery-toolkit/project-1-ai-delivery/README.md

 The Program Manager validates the integrated view.
 Workstream leaders remain accountable for their evidence.
 Authorized business, technology, risk, governance, and release authorities retain approval.

+**Illustrative case study: AI Claims Triage Assistant (fictional)**

+> **All names, dates, figures, and decisions below are fictional.** This case study demonstrates how the artifacts in Section 10 fit together on one program; it is not real delivery evidence and should not be cited as such.

+*Context:* A regional insurer wants an AI assistant that triages incoming claims and routes them to the right adjuster queue, flagging likely-fraud cases for human review.
+Risk tier: Moderate (Section 8) — internal routing decision, no autonomous payout authority, human adjuster makes every final call.

+- **Intake:** Submitted by the Claims Operations VP.
+Problem: adjusters spend ~6 hrs/week manually triaging routine claims.
+Approved to advance to discovery.
+- **Charter:** Objective — reduce manual triage time by a target amount within two quarters of full rollout, with fraud-flag precision as a hard guardrail.
+Sponsor: Claims Operations VP.
+PM authority: Tier 2.
+- **RACI (excerpt):** Data readiness — Accountable: Data Owner (Claims Data team); Consulted: Legal, Security.
+- **Integrated plan:** 12-phase lifecycle applied at Moderate tailoring — G0, G2, G4, G6, G8 as mandatory gates (per Section 8), with G1+G3 and G5+G6 combined.
+- **RAID register (excerpt):** Risk — "Fraud-flag model trained on 18-month-old data may not reflect current fraud patterns."
+Residual score: Medium.
+Mitigation: refresh training data before pilot; owner: ML Lead; review cadence: monthly.
+- **Evaluation scorecard (excerpt):** Routing accuracy on golden set: within approved threshold.
+Precision and recall thresholds for the fraud-flag model were established jointly by the Claims, Fraud, Risk, and Evaluation owners based on the operational impact of false positives and false negatives — recall was not treated as a lesser metric given that low recall risks missed suspicious claims.
+- **Gate decision:** G4 (Evaluation Readiness) — Approved with Conditions.
+Condition: both precision and recall to be re-evaluated after 30 days of pilot data against the jointly-approved thresholds; owner: Evaluation Lead; review date set.
+- **Release-readiness heatmap (excerpt):** Data authorization — Green.
+Security testing — Green.
+Human-review workflow for fraud flags — Green.
+Rollback rehearsal — Amber, scheduled before G6.
+- **Executive status (excerpt):** Overall Amber this period — on track functionally, one open condition from G4 pending its 30-day review.
+- **Benefits dashboard (excerpt):** Baseline manual triage time captured pre-launch; first post-pilot measurement scheduled 30 days after rollout, owned by Claims Operations VP.

+This sequence shows the artifacts in Section 10 as a connected chain rather than a checklist completed in isolation — each one both consumes evidence from the previous step and produces evidence the next step depends on.

 ---

 ## 23. Program Manager Readiness Checklist